 Test of English as a Foreign Language (international applicants)

-As an alternative to the TOEFL, you may also take the Academic Modules of the International English Language Testing System (IELTS) or Pearson Test of English (PTE).
+As an alternative to the TOEFL, you may also take the Academic Modules of the International English Language Testing System (IELTS).
 For the IELTS, the minimum required score for admission is 7, with a score of no less than 6 on any individual module.
-The PTE minimum required score for admission is 53.
-Scores are valid for two years.

 Send official Test Report Form (TRF) to: